nguyenbn7/automate-the-boring-stuff-with-python/README.md

-# automate-the-boring-stuff-with-python
+# Automate the Boring Stuff with Python
-Projects code along (maybe) from " Automate the Boring Stuff with Python" of Al Sweigart.
+Projects code along (maybe) from "Automate the Boring Stuff with Python" of Al Sweigart.